tsgates/arch-wiki-markdown/wiki/Mailman.md

     <IfModule alias_module>
         Alias /mailman-icons/ "/usr/lib/mailman/icons/"
         Alias /archives/ "/var/lib/mailman/archives/public/"
-        ScriptAlias /mailman/ "/usr/lib/mailman/cgi-bin/"
+        ScriptAlias /lists/ "/usr/lib/mailman/cgi-bin/"
+        ScriptAlias / "/usr/lib/mailman/cgi-bin/listinfo"
     </IfModule>

     <Directory "/usr/lib/mailman/cgi-bin/">
         AllowOverride None
         Options Indexes FollowSymlinks ExecCGI
-        Order allow,deny
-        Allow from all
+        Require all granted
     </Directory>

     <Directory "/usr/lib/mailman/icons/">
-        Order allow,deny
-        Allow from all
+        Require all granted
     </Directory>

     <Directory "/var/lib/mailman/archives/public/">
-        Order allow,deny
-        Allow from all
+        Require all granted
     </Directory>

-Restart apache:
+Restart httpd systemd service.

-    # systemctl restart httpd

-Post Configuration
+Post configuration
 ------------------

 > Site-wide mailing list

-To create this specific list requested by Mailman for its proper operation (between other things, it is used for password reminders), run
+To create this specific list requested by Mailman for its proper operation (between other things, it is used for password reminders),
+run:

     # /usr/lib/mailman/bin/newlist mailman

-.
 This will create a list called "mailman" under the default domain (mailman@a.org in the example).
 You do not have to do it for the other domains (i.e. b.org and c.org).